Kyushu Scene News

 201711_2

-[Photo] Tsushima Aren Shaft Entrance "A journey of a thousand miles begins with a single step" and the group decided to expand the movement in their hometown of Aomori.
+[Photo] Tsushima, Aren Inclined Tunnel Entrance: "A journey of a thousand miles begins with a single step," says the group, determined to expand the movement in their hometown of Aomori

 201711_3